-The U.S. Consumer Goods Industry
+The Consumer Goods Industry in the United States

 The United States is a world leader in consumer goods market research, product innovation, manufacturing, and branding and marketing.
 The United States also has a highly skilled workforce in the consumer products arena.
 In 2012, the U.S. consumer goods market was the largest in the world, estimated at $419.4 billion.